pingcap/tidb-operator/en/backup-to-aws-s3-using-br.md

     >
     > `arn:aws:iam::123456789012:role/user` is the IAM role created in Step 4.

+### Required database account privileges

+* The `SELECT` and `UPDATE` privileges of the `mysql.tidb` table: Before and after the backup, the `Backup` CR needs a database account with these privileges to adjust the GC time.

 ### Process of ad-hoc full backup

 - If you grant permissions by importing AccessKey and SecretKey, create the `Backup` CR, and back up cluster data as described below: